-Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the drug should never have been approved because the studies were flawed.
+Taking the high number of deaths into consideration, researchers have questioned the validity of Pradaxa clinical trials, stating that the dangerous drug should never have been approved because the studies were flawed.

 This new class of medications - which also includes Eliquis (Bristol-Myers Squibb and Pfizer) and Lixiana (Daiichi Sankyo) - are used to prevent strokes in patients suffering from atrial fibrillation, or a-fib, a type of irregular heartbeat common among the elderly.
 All of these drugs are competing for a market estimated to be worth between $10 and $20 billion annually.

-Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at the risk of internal bleeding, which can also be fatal.
+Like other blood-clotting agents, Pradaxa’s ability to treat massive strokes comes at an increased risk of excessive bleeding, which can also be fatal.
 It has been theorized that Pradaxa may have too much of an effect on the blood clotting process, which leads to hemorrhages.

-In recent studies, Pradaxa bleeding side effects included:
+In recent studies, Pradaxa uncontrollable bleeding side effects included: